Frequently Asked Questions

 How can I become a client?

 The minimum to have an account managed by KW Management is $250,000.
-Our advisor has a maximum number of clients per practice in order to streamline our operations and service efficiency by delivering sustainable client contact rate and cover the minimum operation expense for continuous technology and customized investment research fee.
+Our advisor has a maximum number of clients per practice in order to streamline our operations and service efficiency by delivering a sustainable client contact rate and cover the minimum operating expense for continuous technology and customized investment research fee.

 What is the fiduciary standard?

 This means that KW Wealth will only act in the best interests of your clients and provide investment advice in our clients’ best interests.
 We only owe a duty of undivided loyalty and utmost good faith to our client.
 We have a code of ethics and a strong culture of compliance.
 Furthermore, we owe our clients specific duties as a fiduciary:

 Where would my investments be held?